Frequently Asked Questions

 Your stuff would be great in my store.
 Can I get wholesale info?

 Yes!
-Please check out my most recent LookBook to see the items I currently wholesale, and contact me for further information.
+Please check out my catalogue to see the items I currently wholesale, and contact me for further information.
 I have been wholesaling my work since 2001.
 I look forward to hearing from you!

 Do you teach classes?